 They weren't.

 Spock sat on the far side of the center's mess and watched Christine.
-She was rubbing at her eyes, gulping at what was probably coffee.
+She was rubbing her eyes, gulping what was probably coffee.
 She didn't talk to anyone, didn't seem to be truly "in" the room.
-He didn't remember her appearing so distant when he'd seen her several days before.
+He didn't remember her appearing so distant when he had seen her several days before.

 He stood carefully, leaving his tray for the room attendant to gather up.
 Moving slowly but steadily, he walked toward the entrance.
-The route he'd chosen would take him by her table.
+The route he had chosen would take him by her table.

 Why had he chosen this route?

 She was facing the window.
-Unless he spoke to her, she would probably never know he'd been this close.
+Unless he spoke to her, she would probably never know he had been this close.

 He would just not speak to her.